 - Sherri Brokopp Binder, Executive Director

-In addition to nonprofit leaders selected to participate in the program, there are six nonprofit stakeholders who were invited to participate in the CORE Fellowship Program.
-These stakeholders are important partners in shifting the nonprofit sector to becoming more equitable, and have consistently demonstrated a commitment to equity.
+In addition to nonprofit leaders selected to participate in the program, there are five nonprofit stakeholders who were invited to participate in the CORE Fellowship Program.
+These stakeholders are important partners in shifting the nonprofit sector to becoming more equitable and have consistently demonstrated a commitment to equity.
 Stakeholders are represented from the philanthropic, government, or corporate sectors.

 - Janine Carambot Santoro, Director of Equity and Inclusion, City of Bethlehem